Template Numerical Library version\ main:481315e2

 Starts timer.

-Starts all time and cycle measurements such as real time, CPU time and CPU cycles.
+Starts the CPU and real-time timers.
 This method can be used also after using the stop method.
 The timer then continues measuring the time without reseting.

 ◆ writeLog()